Battle of Shire (1936): Background

 In early January 1936, the Ethiopian forces were in the hills everywhere overlooking the Italian positions and launching attacks against them on a regular basis.
 Italian dictator Benito Mussolini was impatient for an Italian offensive to get under way and for the Ethiopians to be swept from the field.
 In response to his frequent exhortations, Badoglio cabled Mussolini: "It has always been my rule to be meticulous in preparation so that I may be swift in action."
 By mid-January 1936, Badoglio was ready to renew the advance on the Ethiopian capital.
 Badoglio overwhelmed the armies of ill-armed and uncoordinated Ethiopian warriors with mustard gas, tanks, and heavy artillery.

 The Ethiopians facing the Italians were in three groupings.
 In the center, near Abiy Addi and along the Beles River in the Tembien, were Ras Kassa Haile Darge with approximately 40,000 men and Ras Seyum Mangasha with about 30,000 men.
 On the Ethiopian right was Ras Mulugeta Yeggazu and his army of approximately 80,000 men in positions atop Amba Aradam.
 Ras Imru Haile Selassie with approximately 40,000 men was on the Ethiopian left in the area around Seleh Leha and Shire.

 Badoglio had five army corps at his disposal.
-On his right, he had the Italian IV Corps and the Italian II Corps facing Ras Imru in the Shire.
+On his right, he had the Italian IV Corps and the Italian II Corps facing Ras Imru in the Shire region.
 In the Italian center was the Eritrean Corps facing Ras Kassa and Ras Seyoum in the Tembien.
 Facing Ras Mulugeta atop Amba Aradam was the Italian I Corps and the Italian III Corps.

 Initially, Badoglio saw the destruction of Ras Mulugeta's army as his first priority.
 Ras Mulugeta's force would have to be dislodged from its strong positions on Amba Aradam in order for the Italians to continue the advance towards Addis Ababa.
 But Ras Kassa and Ras Seyoum were exerting such pressure from the Tembien that Badoglio decided that he would have to deal with them first.
 If the Ethiopian center was successful, the I Corps and III Corps facing Ras Mulugeta would be cut off from reinforcement and resupply.

-From 20 January to 24 January, the First Battle of Tembien was fought.
-The outcome of this battle was inconclusive, but the threat Ras Kassa posed to the I Corps and III Corps was neutralized.

-From 10 February to 19 February, the Battle of Amba Aradam was fought.
-The outcome of this battle was a decisive Italian victory and the destruction of the army of Ras Mulugeta.

-From 27 February to 29 February, the Second Battle of Tembien was fought.
-The outcome of this battle was a decisive Italian victory and the destruction of the armies of Ras Kassa and Ras Seyoum.